- Why Does International TEFL Academy use a British accreditation?

 As a global leader in TEFL TESOL training that certifies more than 5,000 people a year to teach English in over 80 countries worldwide, International TEFL Academy places the highest priority on ensuring that our students receive the very best training and a qualification that is recognized and respected.
-For our Chicago, Costa Rica, Nicaragua, Barcelona Spain & Online TEFL courses, we proudly use a brand new modern curriculum written and developed by International TEFL Academy professors and experts in the field of Teaching English as a Foreign Language (TEFL).
+For our Chicago, Costa Rica, Barcelona Spain & Online TEFL courses, we proudly use a brand new modern curriculum written and developed by International TEFL Academy professors and experts in the field of Teaching English as a Foreign Language (TEFL).

 All International TEFL Academy run classes are regulated Level 5 TEFL class on the Ofqual QCF Rating.